 Use Autopilot when:

-- The default GKE infrastructure configuration is sufficient for your workload
+- The default GKE infrastructure configuration is sufficient for your workload.

-- The Kubernetes engineers you have are not proficient or experienced enough to manage manual configurations on an ongoing basis
+- The Kubernetes engineers you have are not proficient or experienced enough to manage manual configurations on an ongoing basis.

-- Choosing autopilot mode gives you the best price-performance ratio
+- Choosing autopilot mode gives you the best price-performance ratio.

-When to GKE’s Standard Mode
+When to use GKE’s Standard Mode

 Use Standard mode when:

-- You have the expertise to setup, manage, and optimize the underlying infrastructure
+- You have the expertise to set up, manage, and optimize the underlying infrastructure.

-- The standard mode pricing makes the most sense to you in terms of price-performance
+- The standard mode pricing makes the most sense to you in terms of price-performance.

 How To Really Understand, Control, And Optimize Your GKE Costs